DavidHickman/tnris.org/content/markdown/news/2015-11-03-forum-thank-you-photo-recap.md

 Attendees mingled in the atrium during the breaks.

 ![The Augmented Reality Sandbox was a popular hang-out this year.](static/images/texas-gis-forum/2015/forum-recap/05_web.jpg) The Augmented Reality Sandbox was a hit at this year's forum.
+[View the page](http://idav.ucdavis.edu/~okreylos/ResDev/SARndbox/) of original creator of the sandbox to find the software and specs to build your own!

 ![TNRIS showcased 3-D Lidar at our booth.](static/images/texas-gis-forum/2015/forum-recap/08_web.jpg) TNRIS showcased flythroughs of 3-D Lidar at our booth.